RUR53: an Unmanned Ground Vehicle for Navigation, Recognition and Manipulation: Experimental Results

+The implemented panel detection algorithm aims to identify and estimate the pose of the panel while exploring the arena.
+The algorithm lets the robot perform the detection even when obstacles occlude the path but no other object should exists with a geometry similar to that of the panel.

+Laboratory experiments (see Figure~\ref{fig:panel_detection}) show that the robot is able to correctly identify the pose of the panel until a distance of 8~m and with an orientation up to $\pm 25\degree$ with respect to the robot.
-The goal is to approach the robot as close and parallel as possible to the panel.
-We evaluated: i) the \textit{z}-distance $d$ separating the mobile base from the panel (in meters); ii) the \textit{x}-offset $o$ separating the two reference systems (in meters); iii) the docking angle $\alpha$ (in degrees).
-See Figure \ref{fig:docking_performances}.

-The table in Figure \ref{fig:docking_performances} shows the results obtained in 10 trials.
-These trials were executed inside our laboratory on a smooth tiled floor.
+Once the panel is identified and its pose is estimated, the robot has to approach it as precisely as possible.
+We evaluated the \textit{z}-distance $d$ separating the mobile base from the panel (in meters); the \textit{x}-offset $o$ separating the two reference systems (in meters); and the docking angle $\alpha$ (in degrees) (see Figure \ref{fig:robot_orientation}).
+Table~\ref{tbl:docking_performances} shows the results obtained in 10 lab trials.
+The lab floor is smooth and tiled.
 An average error of 0.02\,m can be noticed with respect to $d$, confirming that the proximity constraint is almost always achieved.
 With respect to $o$, an average error of 0.15\,cm has been computed, with a maximum error of 0.2\,m.
-This value is high and, most of the time, is negative.
-We justify it with the high load that the robot has to transport.
-Focusing on $\alpha$, an average error of 9\degree ~is observed, with a maximum error of 15\degree.
-In this case, we think that the error is due to the friction of the wheels which have to carry a high load.
-Figure \ref{fig:docking} shows a trial inside the lab.
+This value is high and, most of the time, it is negative because of the high load that the robot has to transport.
+Focusing on $\alpha$, an average error of 9\degree ~is observed, with a maximum error of 15\degree ~due to the friction of the wheels, which have to carry a high load.
+Tests were performed also outside the laboratory (see Figure \ref{fig:docking}).